Hero image desktop Hero image mobile

 Did you know?

-• Over the past five years, livestock producers have reduced the water used in raising beef cattle by more than 5% to average 486 litres per liveweight kg.
+• Over the past five years, livestock producers have reduced the water used in raising beef cattle by 18% to average 400 litres per liveweight kg.
 Since 1985, the industry has achieved a 73% reduction.
 (Source)

 • Comparing the five years from 1981-85 with that of 2011-15, the Australian beef industry has reduced emission intensity (per kg of liveweight) by 20% according to peer-reviewed research.
 (Source)